psu13/mutable-states/content/A Beginner's Guide to the PSO.md

 Long time readers will know that I am a fan of <a href="http://mutable-states.com/first-show-back.html">the Pittsburgh Symphony Orchestra</a> even if my <a href="http://mutable-states.com/the-sound-of-music.html">relationship</a> with <a href="http://mutable-states.com/classical-music-is-dead-or-at-least-terminal.html">classical music</a> as a whole is a bit more ambivalent.

 You can't go to as many PSO (and other) concerts as I have without occasionally wondering about how to get more “new” audience into the seats.
-As such, I have a few suggestions here.
+As such, I have a few thoughts about that here.

 As a disclaimer to start: there are a lot of historical, economic, and social reasons why people don't go to see live orchestral music on a regular basis.
 I am not going to address any of that here.
 I am going to start with the thesis that this is the sort of thing more people should do, and try to give guidance to those who might have considered doing it but for various reasons have never gotten around to it.